MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 In typical analytics queries there are frequently multiple joins between several tables (for example, between fact tables and dimension tables) as well as aggregations and therefore it can be difficult to achieve the ideal scenario.

 One way to influence the processing of queries is to use the distribution options within Azure Synapse to specify where individual data rows of each table are stored.
-For example, if two large tables are frequently joined on a given data column such as CUSTOMER_ID, by distributing the two tables using the CUSTOMER_ID columns whenever that join is performed the data from each side of the join will already be colocated on the same processing node, eliminating the need to move data between nodes.
-The distribution specification for a table is defined in the CREATE TABLE statement.
+For example, if two large tables are frequently joined on a given data column such as 1`CUSTOMER_ID`, by distributing the two tables using the `CUSTOMER_ID` columns whenever that join is performed the data from each side of the join will already be colocated on the same processing node, eliminating the need to move data between nodes.
+The distribution specification for a table is defined in the `CREATE TABLE` statement.

 The distribution options available and recommendations of when to use them are described below.
-It is possible to change the distribution of a table after initial load, if necessary, by re-creating the table with the new distribution using the CREATE TABLE AS statement.
+It is possible to change the distribution of a table after initial load, if necessary, by re-creating the table with the new distribution using the `CREATE TABLE AS` statement.

 **Round robin**: